lchristmann/selfhosted-tracker-backend/README.md

 > As a Tracker Administrator, consider the [admin guide](docs/ADMIN-GUIDE.md).

+I built this API intending to use it in an upgraded version of my Geolocation Tracking Android application called [Tracker](https://github.com/lchristmann/Tracker).

+So far I did not do the upgrade though.
+The plan is to give it a beautiful UI using React Native + Tailwind and turn the location tracking core code (written in Kotlin) into a [Native Module](https://reactnative.dev/docs/turbo-native-modules-introduction) because the native Android APIs for guaranteed background work and location tracking are a lot more reliable than what React Native itself offers.

+Feel free to build your own mobile apps though and just take this API Backend.

+It's pretty powerful, even supporting timezones (when a day starts and ends, depends on the timezone you're in, so that's important).

 ## Table of Contents <!-- omit in toc -->

 - [Architecture](#architecture)